courselabs/kubernetes/labs/productionizing/README.md

 > Repeat and you'll get some OK responses and some 503s - the Pod with the broken app doesn't fix itself

+You can tell Kubernetes how to test your app is healthy with [container probes]().
+You define the action for the probe, and Kubernetes runs it repeatedly to make sure the app is healthy:

+- [deployment-with-readiness.yaml](specs/whoami/update/deployment-with-readiness.yaml) - adds a readiness probe, which makes an HTTP call to the /health endpoint of the app every 5 seconds

+Deploy the update and check the new Pods:

 ```
 kubectl apply -f labs/productionizing/specs/whoami/update